 The two wrapper files immediately around the GTP transceiver pair, gtwizard and gtwizard_gt (Figure 5-3), are generated from the 7 series FPGA transceiver wizard.
 These files apply all the QSGMII attributes.
-Consequently, these files can be regenerated by customers.
-The tool log file for Vivado Design Suite (XCI file) that was created when the 7 series FPGA transceiver wizard project was generated is available in the following location:

-The XCI file can be used as an input to Vivado tools project by clicking on <Add Sources> in the Flow Navigator task bar and selecting the XCI file.
-The XCI file itself contains a list of all of the transceiver wizard attributes that were used.
-For further information, see the 7 Series FPGAs GTP Transceivers User Guide (UG482) [Ref 7].
+Consequently, these files can be regenerated by invoking the 7 series FPGAs transceivers Wizard in the Vivado Design Suite and selecting the QSGMII Protocol template on the Line Rate, RefClk Selection tab.
+For more information, see the 7 Series FPGAs GTP Transceivers User Guide (UG482) [Ref 7].